An ingredient some of us use daily could be causing the symptoms and ailments we’re working hard to heal or avoid.

 - Aminoglycoside antibiotics

 - Vitamin B complex

-They also have a number of industrial uses, including in the photographic and textile industries, where people have negative reactions to them as well.7
+Molybdenum also a number of industrial uses, including in the photographic and textile industries, where people have negative reactions to them as well.7

 What does this have to do with iodine?

-I put this page together to explain the situation with a popular method of supplementing electrolytes and supporting adrenals.
+I put this page together to explain the situation a lot of people are using to supplement electrolytes and supporting adrenals.
 There has been an increase of people recommending a drink called an “Adrenal Cocktail”, which commonly recommends using Cream of Tartar, which almost always has sulfites in it.

 A silver lining?

 If sulfite sensitivity seems to line up with a lot of our issues, we now have a target system in our metabolism we know needs some type of support.
 With so much new information becoming available about the nutrients our genes require, there will most likely be information that helps us clean up our system and move forward.

 Any mainstream medical articles I’ve come across for sulfite sensitivity claim we have to avoid sulfite containing foods for life.
 But they fail to mention molybdenum being a co-factor of the SOUX gene.
 What if most people are just very far behind on molybdenum, or are not able to utilize it currently for some reason?
 There are other deficiencies that can hold back the SOUX gene, but this starts getting into general methylation and sulfuration issues.
 I’ve started pulling information together about methylation on my other site https://sickoftired.com/methylation/

 Look into molydenum